tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US010_CreateAFamilyAndSetAdministrator.md

 The process to fulfill this requirement requires the actor to select they want to create a new family, which would prompt the input of the designation or name for that family.
-Given the current absence of an UI layer the String *familyName* will be passed directly into the AddFamilyController.
+Given the current absence of an UI layer the String *familyName* will be passed directly into the CreateFamilyController.

 ````puml
 @startuml